kottoization/RAG-LLM-for-Education/README.md

 The menu lets you chat with the assistant, generate quizzes, summaries, flashcards and learning plans.
 If RAG documents are indexed (see `RAGModule`), some tools can enrich answers with your own files.
+You can now index a new text or PDF file directly from the menu using the "Index a RAG document" option.

 ### Gradio Frontend
 The application now launches the Gradio interface by default: